carello/prog_lib/README.md

 [Overview and Installation on Github](https://github.com/datacenter/cobra)
 [Documentation](https://developer.cisco.com/media/apicDcPythonAPI_v0.1/)

+**ARYA**
+[Arya](https://github.com/datacenter/arya) is a tool that will convert APIC object documents from their XML or JSON form into the equivalent Python code leveraging the Cobra SDK.

-**POSTMAN:**  POSTMAN REST Client for testing web services.
+**POSTMAN:**  POSTMAN REST Client from Google, for testing web services.
 Postman makes it easy to test APIs quickly, by putting together both simple and complex HTTP requests.
 [Docs and Blogs](https://www.getpostman.com/docs/blog_mentions)

-**ARYA**
-[Arya](https://github.com/datacenter/arya) is a tool that will convert APIC object documents from their XML or JSON form into the equivalent Python code leveraging the Cobra SDK.

-work to be done here....